Accounting and auditing venue requirements

 • accumulated value of all JSPP carried forward for each LJA (if applicable)

-• balance of the JSPP in relation to each current LJA and the JSPP
+• balance of the JSPP in relation to each current LJA and the JSPP balance of the retired LJAs at the time of retirement

-• the total value of the JSPP
+• the total value of the JSPP.

 Retiring linked jackpot arrangements